viveksahu26/Portfolio/README.md

 * Night time - Contributing to OSS

 # My Life Philosophy
-* Apply whatever you learn is the best approach to live a life..
+* Apply whatever you learn is the best approach to living a life..

 # Achievements
 * Qualified RedHat Certified System Administration(RHCSA).

 # Strengths
-* Try to relate tehnical concepts with life related for ease of remembering.
+* Try to relate technical concepts with life-related for ease of remembering.

 # Skills
 * golang